annotation/text-fabric/tf/docs/about/fileformats.md

 An edge is specified by an *ordered* pair of nodes.
 The edge is *from* the first node in the pair *to* the second one.
 An edge spec consists of two node specs.
 It denotes all edges that are *from* a node denoted by the first node spec *to* a node denoted by the second node spec.
-An edge might be labelled, in that case the label of the edge is specified by the *value* after the two node specs.
+An edge might be labeled, in that case the label of the edge is specified by the *value* after the two node specs.

 #### Value

 The value is arbitrary text.
 The type of the value must conform to the `@valueType` declaration in the feature file.
-If it is missing, it is assumed to be `str`, which is the type of Unicode-utf8 strings.
+If it is missing, it is assumed to be `str`, which is the type of UNICODE-utf8 strings.
 If it is `int`, it should be a valid representation of an integer number,

 There are a few escapes: